Hafnia HfO$_2$ is a Proper Ferroelectric: Results

-First we consider instabilities of the high temperature tetragonal \tphase~phase because it is also a precursor to antiferroelectric and ferroelectric orthorhombic phases and the ground state baddeleyite.
+The high temperature tetragonal \tphase~phase is also a precursor to antiferroelectric and ferroelectric orthorhombic phases and the ground state baddeleyite.
 Using group theory we investigate how baddeleyite, \oI, \oII, and the $Pbcn$ can be obtained from a transformation of the tetragonal phase.

-We find that tetragonal \tphase~is related to antiferroelectric $Pbcn$ by a displacive order parameter with $M1$ symmetry (Fig.\ref{Fig1}). $M1$ is a soft mode of tetragonal \tphase. \oI~is related to tetragonal \tphase~through the coupling of the $M1$ and $\Gamma^{-}_{5}$ modes, and baddeleyite results from the coupled $M1$ and $\Gamma^{+}_{5}$ distortions.
+We find that tetragonal \tphase~is related to antiferroelectric $Pbcn$ by a displacive order parameter with $M1$ symmetry (Fig.\ref{Fig1}). $M1$ is a soft mode of extensionally strained tetragonal \tphase (later subsections). \oI~is related to tetragonal \tphase~through the coupling of the $M1$ and $\Gamma^{-}_{5}$ modes, and baddeleyite results from the coupled $M1$ and $\Gamma^{+}_{5}$ distortions.
 We use simplified symmetry designations of the parent structure modes (tetragonal \tphase~in this case) according to {\sc isodistort}\cite{Isodistort1,Isodistort2}.
 We found no group-subgroup relation between \oI~and baddeleyite, so any transition from ground state baddeleyite to ferroelectric \oI~must be through nucleation and growth.

-$Pbcn$ is a parent of \oI~and baddeleyite \mHfo.
-A distortion of $Pbcn$ with $\Gamma^{-}_{2}$ or $\Gamma^{+}_{2}$ symmetry generates \oI~and baddeleyite \mHfo~respectively (Fig.\ref{Fig1}).
-The $\Gamma^{-}_{2}$ mode is soft for relaxed $Pbcn$ and for epitaxially strained $Pbcn$, \aep $\leq$ 5.2\AA, where \aep~is the lattice constant of a square substrate.
-To lay an orthorhombic cell on a square substrate the diagonals of the film and the substrate were matched and $a_{\text{epi}}=\sqrt{\frac{a^{2}+b^{2}}{2}}$ with $a$ and $b$ the in-plane lattice parameters of the film.
-The layout of $Pbcn$ is such that the [110] and [1$\bar{1}$0] of $Pbcn$ are along the xy and x$\bar{y}$ of the substrate respectively.
-Similarly, tetragonal is laid out such that the [110] and [1$\bar{1}$0] are along the x and y of the substrate.